adriankoehler/DVBetter/README.md

 # DVBetter (dvbetter)

-app with quasar and capacitor
+App for the dvb-network built with quasar and capacitor.
+Read more about developing with capacitor: https://quasar.dev/quasar-cli-vite/developing-capacitor-apps/preparation

 ## Install the dependencies
 ```bash